CommandMC/HeroicWiki/Linux-Quick-Start-Guide.md

 ## How to Add Heroic Games to Steam

-Non-Steam games added to Steam will automatically appear in Game Mode under the "Non-Steam" tab.
+If you are on a Steam Deck, non-Steam games added to Steam will automatically appear in Game Mode under the "Non-Steam" tab.

 In order to add non-Steam games to Steam, follow the below steps.

 ### Manual